NaPs/Confiture/README.rst

 ~~~~~~~~~~~~~

 This new release bring a lot of bugfixes all reported by Stefan Tschiggerl.
-Thanks to him for its time and its help to enhance Dotconf.
+Thanks to him for its time and its help to enhance Confiture.

 Changes: